 - Room Temperature Ingredients: The butter, eggs and sour cream should be room temperature before getting started.
 Take them out of the fridge about 30 minutes prior to baking.

 - Lemons: You will need about 2 large lemons for both the cake and glaze, or 3-4 smaller lemons.

 - Fresh vs Frozen Berries: If using frozen berries, do not thaw them first.
-If using frozen berries, toss in 1 tablespoon of flour before adding to the cake batter.
-This minimizes the color bleeding into the batter.

 - Storage: Store the cake covered at room temperature for up to 2-3 days, or in the fridge for up to 4 days.

 - Nutrition Information: Nutrition details are an estimate only and based on 1 slice with glaze, assuming that the cake is sliced into 12 equal pieces.
 You may be able to get up to 15 smaller pieces of cake.